Road to the North Pole: Reception

 "Road to the North Pole" was broadcast on December 12, 2010, as a part of an animated television night on Fox, and was preceded by The Simpsons, and followed by Family Guy creator and executive producer Seth MacFarlane's second show, American Dad!.
 It was watched by 8.03 million viewers, according to Nielsen ratings, despite airing simultaneously with the Desperate Housewives on ABC, The Amazing Race and Undercover Boss on CBS and Sunday Night Football on NBC.
 The episode also acquired a 3.9 rating in the 18–49 demographic, beating American Dad! and The Simpsons in addition to significantly edging out both shows in total viewership.
 The episode's ratings increased significantly from the previous week's episode.

-This episode received generally positive response from critics.
+The episode was met with a generally positive response from critics.
 Emily VanDerWerff of The A.V.
 Club gave "Road to the North Pole" a positive review, stating that it is "a satisfying episode of Family Guy all around, filled with funny gags and nice moments."
 She especially praised the musical segments, and the portrayal of the North Pole, writing that "the way the episode kept piling more and more ridiculous horrors on top of each other kept the whole thing funny."
 She rated the episode an "A−".
 Jason Hughes of TV Squad also praised the songs and the depiction of Santa's factory, though he found the delivery of the episode's message "heavy-handed."
 Kate Moon of TV Fanatic gave the episode 3.6 out of 5 stars.
 She said, "I had mixed feelings about this one, despite its clever moments and hopeful ending.
 While I normally have no problems about Family Guy's shocking or offensive themes, I felt bit disconcerted about the direction of this Christmas episode."
 She went on to say, "Perhaps it was the way that the series stomped on something as innocent as Santa and his elves and twisted them all around.
 Or perhaps it was the cannibalistic reindeer.
 Whatever the specific reason, the irreverent nature of Family Guy seemed just a little too graphic for me this time around."
 Tom Eames of entertainment website Digital Spy placed the episode at number twelve on his listing of the best Family Guy episodes in order of "yukyukyuks" and described the episode as "Christmas comedy gold", praising the 'Christmastime is Killing Us' song and Boreanaz's cameo.